-Join OANRP at the summit of Ka’ala to celebrate the nation’s largest single-day volunteer effort-National Public Land’s Day.
-Help to control invasive weeds that are threatening this unique native cloud forest ecosystem.
+The 25th Annual National Public Lands Day celebration is happening on September 22!Please join us at the summit of Ka’ala to celebrate the nation’s largest single-day volunteer effort.
+We will control invasive weeds that are threatening the unique native cloud forest ecosystem at Ka’ala.

 TARGET WEEDS: False pamakani (Ageratina adenophora), Florida blackberry (Rubus argutus), Koster’s curse (Clidemia hirta), strawberry guava (Psidium cattleianum) and many more!